dyelsey/SemEval/README.md

-# SemEval
+# Submission for SemEval Task 4
-Submission for SemEval Task 4
+This is my submission for SemEval Task 4: Sentiment Analysis in Twitter using a Naive Bayes Classifier.